 Spouses preparing for divorce should keep these issues in mind.
 If a spouse has concerns about potential tax liability, it may be advisable to include a clause in any divorce settlement that provides who will be responsible for any back taxes or penalties that may be assessed in the future for joint returns.

 Taxes and divorce interact in difficult and complex ways.
 We have helped many clients understand their case and their potential tax liabilities within the framework of their divorce.
-Contact us today at (732) 529-6937 to talk about your future.
+If you are in New Jersey and need help, schedule a FREE Client Vision Meeting here.